 Should You Take Chlorophyll?
-An RD Explains the Benefits and Risks
+An RD Explains the Health Benefits and Risks

 If you’ve spent any time on TikTok, you already know that people are downing chlorophyll drops like crazy, to help boost energy levels, clear up their skin, promote quick weight loss, and even reduce body odor.
 The tempting promise is that just by adding 15 drops of liquid chlorophyll to your water — voila! — the benefits arrive.
-But is this actually true?
-And with these touted benefits could there be a downside to chlorophyll?
-Here's the unvarnished truth about nature's green juice.
+But does drinking chlorophyll water actually offer any health benefits?
+And with these touted benefits could there be a downside?
+Here's the unvarnished truth about nature's green juice, chlorophyll.

 The green pigments you see in plants and algae are actually chlorophyll.
 It helps plants convert energy from the sun and soil, to grow.
 Chlorophyll works by absorbing the sun's rays as the plant goes through photosynthesis.
 It contains vitamins, antioxidants, and other therapeutic properties that may be beneficial to our health.